tbektenov/tin/README.md

-So, basically this project is Wikipedia-like.
+So, this project is Wikipedia-like.

-What's the idea:
+**What's the idea:**

- It is a website with database of different authors and literature they have written.
-You can search, if you are logged in you are able to add them to your favorites.
-In case you are admin, you can delete, update and create writers.
+It is a website with a database of different authors and literature they have written.
+You can search, and if you are logged in you can add them to your favorites.
+You can delete, update, and create writers if you are an admin.